When Jimi Hendrix Released the Mind-Bending ‘Electric Ladyland’

-One of rock’s most groundbreaking and ambitious albums, the Jimi Hendrix Experience’s Electric Ladyland, arrived in stores in October 1968.
+One of rock’s most groundbreaking and ambitious albums, the Jimi Hendrix Experience’s Electric Ladyland, arrived in stores on Oct.
+16, 1968.
 In a way, humanity is still trying to catch up to its futuristic musical vision.

 Certainly, very few of those who heard the double LP upon release could easily wrap their heads around the eclectic and unpredictable songs sprawled across its challenging four sides of vinyl.
 And there’s no denying much had changed in the Hendrix camp (management, band upheavals, legendary drug consumption, etc.) over the course of Electric Ladyland's oft-interrupted and continent-hopping yearlong recording process.

 But once they got past the initial shock of absorbing so much music in one big lump, patient listeners came to realize that Electric Ladyland further pushed the sonic breakthroughs Hendrix explored on the Experience’s first two records, Are You Experienced and Axis: Bold as Love, to the very limits of his boundless creativity (not to mention the era's available recording technology).